Loading...

 Pause the video and share with someone.

-I'm definitely more in the greeny-blue range and find those colours very helpful and calming.
+I'm definitely more in the greeny blue range and find those colors very helpful and calming, though, of course, love a dash of purple too.

 In portrait or figure-based art, artists might use abstract or simple shapes to represent someone.

-Many artists portray families without needing detailed realism, as we can see in this artwork.
+Many artists portray families without needing detailed realism as we can see in this artwork.

 Overlapping or interconnected silhouettes carry rich meaning in art, especially when representing families or connections.

-Chitra Ganesh uses comics, mythology, and bright imagery to explore gender, memory, and family narrative.
+Chitra Ganesh uses comics, mythology and bright imagery to explore gender, memory and family narrative.

 Olafur Eliasson uses bodies and light to create overlapping silhouettes.

-True or false?
 Portraits have to be realistic in order to represent someone.

 Pause the video while you decide if this is true or false.